pixelstew/gatsby-paginate/readme.md

 4. `pageLength` is an optional parameter that defines how many posts to show per index page.
 It defaults to 10.
 5. `pathPrefix` is an optional parameter for passing the name of a path to add to the path generated in the `createPage`func.
 This is used in [use case 2](#eg2) below.
 6. `context` is an optional parameter which is used as the `context` property when `createPage` is called.
-7. `layout` is an optional parameter for passing the name of the layout for this page when `createPage` is called.

 `createPaginatedPages` will then call `createPage` to create an index page for each of the groups of pages.
 The content that describes the blogs (title, slug, etc) that will go in each page will be passed to the template through `props.pageContext` so you need to make sure that everything that you want on the index page regarding the blogs should be requested in the GraphQL query in `gatsby-node.js`.